fables-tales/combatdolls.space/source/index.rst

 We're open to all skill levels and will happily infodump about the mechanics of Destiny and encourage our members to always push to more challenging content.

-Before joining, please be aware we have and enforce a :ref:`Code of Conduct`.
+Before joining, please be aware we have and enforce a :doc:`meta/coc`.

 You don't need to be queer to join.